 13 Jul Reverse Osmosis & Sustainability

+Reverse Osmosis is the most advanced technology available for water treatment.
 Foodservice operators and hospitality vendors are keen on providing premium culinary experience to their clientele.
 This necessitates excellent food and beverage quality, which in turn requires adequately-treated water.
-There are various technologies available for water treatment, with Reverse Osmosis being the most advanced.

 Reverse Osmosis, or RO for short, is the process of filtering water through a semi-permeable membrane under pressure.
 The pores of RO membranes are very small, typically in the order of 0.0001 microns, or 100,000 times finer than a standard sediment filter.
 The small pores reject virtually everything in water, including sediments, bacteria, viruses, proteins and even salts.